InstituteforDiseaseModeling/laser/sql_modeling/README.md

 Note that plotting is a separate step.

 SQL is SQLite for now.
-Going to compare with Polars soon.
+We then compare with Polars and NumPy.
+Potentially other SQL implementations.

+Note that I started by calling this experiment "SQL Modeling" but some people fine SQL intimidating.
+It's probably better to call it "Dataframe Modeling".
+Because the whole model is essentially a single dataframe.
+SQL is just a natural choice for manipulating dataframes.
+But there are other popular SQL-wrappers nowadays like Pandas, etc. And in the limit, if you convert each of your dataframe columns to an numpy array, all the same things can be done with numpy.
+And we also open the door to numba implementations.
+But dataframes are very nice and easy to think about.

 ## 1e7 Numpy SEIRS Spatial Model

 ![Spatial_numpy_plot](10Magents_250nodes_migration.png)

 ### Summary
 This model has 10 million agents, and 25 nodes.
-The population varies across the nodes, with population proportional to the node index.
+The population varies widely across the nodes, with population proportional to the node index.
 We seed the infection in node 25.
 We migrate 1% of infecteds "down" to the next node counting down.
 Here we plot just the top 25 nodes.
 We see infection spread from node to node.
 Incubation lasts 2 days.
 Infection last a week on average with some spread.
 Immunity lasts a month on average with some spread.

 The simulation runs in a few minutes.
 I've done a 250 node one also which runs quickly if prevalence is low.
 Don't have any real eye-candy associated with that experiment yet.